koorzenb/modern-web-development/Project 3 - Layout - Flex/crs-starter-master/readme.md

-# Layout (Project 3)
+# Layout (Project 3) - Flex

 ## Introduction

-This is a basic html layout project built for training purposes
+This is a basic html layout project built with Flexbox for training purposes